 A smear campaign featuring doctored photographs, communist name-calling and naked anti-Semitism helped clinch Minnesota’s 1938 gubernatorial election for Harold Stassen.

 The scurrilous attacks on Stassen’s opponent, Gov. Elmer Benson, were spearheaded by a former congressman and newspaper editor named Raymond P. Chase.
 In the heat of the election, Chase mass-distributed a 60-page pamphlet titled “Are They Communists or Catspaws?”
-The booklet contained altered photographs that stressed the Jewishness of four of Benson’s aides, repeated fascist calumnies and took issue with the “insulting,” anti-Christian “alleged poetry” of Langston Hughes, who was invited to the University of Minnesota by Benson appointees.
+The booklet contained altered photographs that stressed the Jewishness of four of Benson’s aides, repeated fascist calumnies and took issue with the “insulting,” anti-Christian “alleged poetry” of Langston Hughes, who the text claimed was invited to the University of Minnesota by Benson appointees.
 “Just as one rotten apple can pollute a binful, one mosquito spread yellow fever, one fly start a typhoid epidemic — so one aggressive Communist can make an awful mess of a Democracy,” reads one typically purple passage.

 Chase had plenty of likeminded friends.
 While researching “Communists or Catspaws?” he struck up a correspondence with William Dudley Pelley, an admirer of Adolf Hitler whose white-supremacist movement of “Silver Shirts” had gained a foothold in the Twin Cities, according to an article by the late U of M history professor Hyman Berman printed in the academic journal Jewish Social Studies.
 He also corresponded with U of M Dean of Student Affairs Edward E. Nicholson, who kept Chase apprised of “Jew Reds” on campus and reported that a Benson speech writer, Sherman Dryer, was a “Jew, Communist, agitator and publicist” who looked like “a typical Jew.”